shivasiddharth/GassistPi/README.md

 " target="_blank"><img src="http://img.youtube.com/vi/MzcAS-K_TRU/0.jpg"
 alt="Detailed Youtube Video" width="240" height="180" border="10" /></a>

-Pi3 and Pi Zero users, assign the device names and device ip addresses in the main.py script and pushbutton.py script respectively, in the marked locations.
+Assign the device names and device ip addresses in the actions.py script in using the stated tasmota_devicelist variable, if your tasmota controls multiple relays, you need to state the id of each relay

 **Syntax: "Hey Google, Turn _Devicename_ On/Off"**